On an equichordal property of a pair of convex bodies: Introduction

-It was pointed out in \cite{R} that there is a connection between Problem \ref{s1} for $i=d+1$, $d\ge 3$, and the problem of Ulam from the Scottish book ({\it Problem 19}, \cite{M}, page 90).
-Ulam asked {\it if a solid of uniform density which floats in water in every position is necessarily a sphere?}.
+We would also like to mention several results related to the connection between Problem \ref{s1} and Problem 19 of Ulam from the Scottish book, which asks {\it if a solid of uniform density which floats in water in every position is necessarily a sphere}, \cite[page 90]{M}, \cite[A9, page 19]{CFG}.